goisborges/books-node-mongo/README.md

 # books-node-mongo
-Books app made with express, node, mongodb
+Books API made with express, node, mongodb

 It also has a JSON option to keep information.
 It reads and writes information on the JSON file.